lalalovely/palettable/README.md

 ## Description

-⚙ Using kmeans clustering for color quantization, Palettable generates color palette from an image.
+⚙ Using kmeans clustering for color quantization, Palettable generates a color palette from an image.
+⚙ User can also select specific color from an image.

 ## Site
 🔗 https://palettable-coral.vercel.app/